Youth Football Drills (Tackle)

 Footwork Ladder

-Agility ladder laid flat on the field.
-Player runs through the ladder using a pre-set footwork pattern (one foot per square, two feet per square, lateral shuffle, in-and-out).
-6 reps through the ladder, 10 seconds of rest between.
-Builds the foot quickness that translates to defensive backs breaking on the ball and offensive linemen pulling.
+An agility ladder laid flat on the field.
+The player runs through the ladder using a pre-set footwork pattern (one foot per square, two feet per square, lateral shuffle, in-and-out).
 A no-pad drill that runs in any space with a single $20 ladder.

 Mirror Sprint